FitMachineLearning/FitML/README.md

 https://github.com/FitMachineLearning/FitML/blob/master/LunarLander_ActorCritic.py

 Note that this method takes longer to solve the problem.
 Higher rates of successful landing start to appear after 1200 tries.
-There are definately optimizaations that can be brought by playing with
+There are definitely optimizations that can be brought by playing with
 1) Learning rate
 2) Monte-Carlo randomness i.e. number of random samples polled for Q value comparisons
-3) Network width / Number of Nerones
+3) Network width / Number of Neurons
 4) ...
 Many others

 On thing to note, this agent exhibits more complex behaviors (i.e. more tricks) than its Q Learning counterpart.